syncfusion-content/xamarin-docs/Xamarin/SfChart/charttypes.md

 ## Histogram Chart

-To render a histogram chart, create an instance of  [`HistogramSeries`](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.HistogramSeries.html) and add to the series collection of [`SfChart`](http://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.SfChart.html).
+To render a histogram chart, create an instance of [`HistogramSeries`](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.HistogramSeries.html), and add it to the series collection of [`SfChart`](http://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.SfChart.html).

-Histogram chart can provide a visual display of large amounts of data that are difficult to understand in a tabular or data grid form.
+Histogram chart provides a visual display of large amount of data that are difficult to understand in a tabular or data grid form.

-You can customize interval using [`Interval`](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.HistogramSeries~Interval.html) property and the normal distribution curve can be collapsed using [`ShowNormalDistributionCurve`](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.HistogramSeries~ShowNormalDistributionCurve.html).
+You can customize intervals using the [`Interval`](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.HistogramSeries~Interval.html) property and collapse the normal distribution curve using the [`ShowNormalDistributionCurve`](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.HistogramSeries~ShowNormalDistributionCurve.html) property.
 You can use the following properties to customize the appearance.

 * [`Color`](http://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.ChartSeries~Color.html) – used to change the color of the series.
 * [`StrokeWidth`](http://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.ChartSeries~StrokeWidth.html) – used to change the stroke width of the series.